thatera-howard-nguyen/better-player-ultra/README.md

 # Better Player Ultra

+## Important information

+This plugin development is in progress.
+You may encounter breaking changes each version.
+This plugin is developed part-time for free.
+If you need some feature which is supported by other players available in pub dev, then feel free to create PR.
+All valuable contributions are welcome!

 ## Introduction

 This plugin is based on [Chewie](https://github.com/brianegan/chewie).
 Chewie is awesome plugin and works well in many cases.
 Better Player is a continuation of ideas introduced in Chewie.
 Better player fix common bugs, adds more configuration options and solves typical use cases.